ibmrcruicks/nodejs-iotf-iotsensor/README.md

 }
 ```

-To run this , you will need a Node.js runtime (local, container, Cloud Foundry, for example), and the connection credentials for an MQTT Broker.
+To run this , you will need a Node.js runtime (local, container, Cloud Foundry, for example), bound to an IBM Internet of Things Foundation service instance.

 Once running you will be able to control the simulated obvserations through a simple web page:
 ![control page](/assets/control-page.png)